yurtsiv/mooncake/README.md

 Mooncake is a functional, dynamic programming language.

-### ❗ No first release yet.
+### ❗ In early development.
 Any kind of proposals are welcome since there's nothing to break :)

 ## Tutorial